Roboneet/Snake/README.md

 ## TreeSearch
 `TreeSearch` is a tree-search algorithm parameterised by a policy, value function and a function to guide the lookahead.
 (The names given to these parameters don't make much sense because I ran out of sensible names!
 Any suggestions are welcome)

 `TreeSearch{NotBad,Punk,SeqLocalSearch{2}}` works pretty well without killing my server with state explosion.
 It does a lookahead of depth 2.
 SeqLocalSearch assigns a move that Grenade would choose to the other snakes on the board, except when they are too close and have a chance at killing mine.
 The value function considers the length of the snake and the maximum amount of space reachable by my snake (using my super `reachableclusters` algo :P).
 The policy chooses the better moves based on average of the values.

-This snake is on BattleSnake as `spark`.
+This algorithm is on BattleSnake as `spark`.
+It recently won the a [summer league challenge](https://play.battlesnake.com/arena/summer-challenge-too-many-snakes/)

 ## PartialExplore
 `PartialExplore` adapts `reachableclusters` algo to create an approximate value function, hence eliminating tree search ( evil laugh...)